dfinity/examples/rust/basic_dao/README.md

 (variant { Ok })
 ```

-### Step 8: List accounts and see that the transfer was made:
+## Step 8: List accounts and see that the transfer was made

 ```bash
 dfx canister call basic_dao list_accounts '()'